 How the Mimic Lives and Survives

-The Difference Between the Mimic Octopus and Wonderpus
+The Difference Between the Mimic Octopus and Wunderpus

 The mimic octopus is often confused with the wonderpus, another recently discovered species.
 Wunderpus can be distinguished by the pattern of strong, fixed white markings on its body.

-This is a awesome sea creature to see when you go Puerto Galera diving with BADLADZ.
+This is an awesome sea creature to see when you go Puerto Galera diving with BADLADZ.

-The wunderpus can be identified by its distinctive colour paterns.
-It has well-defined white spots on the mantle, and bars on the arms.
+The wunderpus can be identified by its distinctive color patterns.
+It has well-defined white spots on the mantle and bars on the arms.
 They lack a white border at the base of the suckers that is the trait of the mimic.
 It also has taller eye stalks and lacks a clear white v on the back.
 These are some of the traits that distinguish it from the mimic, which has poorly-defined dark and white markings on the mantle, and a bright white line along the base of the suckers.

-The mimic has shorter stalks, a brown horizontal stripe through the eye, while the wunderpus has longer eye stalks and a vertical brown stripe near the eye.
-You can also see the reddish brown area underneath the eye of the mimic that is in the Identification table from Berkley.
-It seems also from these pictures that the The wunderpus has blunt-tipped papillae of the top of the eye stalks, where as the mimics papillae are pointed.
+The mimic has shorter stalks, a brown horizontal stripe through the eye, while the wunderpus has longer eyestalks and a vertical brown stripe near the eye.
+You can also see the reddish-brown area underneath the eye of the mimic that is in the Identification table from Berkley.
+It seems also from these pictures that The wunderpus has blunt-tipped papillae of the top of the eyestalks, whereas the mimics papillae are pointed.
 They also differ in length and design.

 The mimic has a clear defined stripe on the outer part of the legs.
 This is because the suckers remain white.
 The dark stripe on the leg does not go down all the way down to the sucker.
 Whereas on the wunderpus you will not see a clear, defined stripe.
 The dark stripe goes all the way down to the sucker.

-Useful tip from BADLADZ Scuba Diving: Using the white stripe or lack of one as a primary means of identifying which species you are looking for can be very misleading.
+A useful tip from BADLADZ Scuba Diving: Using the white stripe or lack of one as a primary means of identifying which species you are looking for can be very misleading.
 Often the positioning or contorting of the legs on the mimic can hide the white stripe leading one to think one has found a wunderpus.
-It is therefore better to use all the above methods combined to make a correct identification.
+It is, therefore, better to use all the above methods combined to make a correct identification.

-Secret Bay: Macro Marine Life Photography When Puerto Galera Diving
+Secret Bay: Marco Marine Life Photography when Puerto Galera Diving

 So Much Marine Life